DM0815/scMMAE/README.md

 * anndata 0.10.8
 * scikit-learn 1.5.1 <br>

-The above packages are the main packages used for the experiment, most 2.0+ torch environments can run the experiment dircetly, just in case we have provided a `./requirements.txt` file for all packages.
+The above packages are the main packages used for the experiment, most 2.0+ torch environments can run the experiment directly, just in case we have provided a `./requirements.txt` file for all packages.

 ## Getting started
 If you want to use your own datasets in scMMAE, you should change six parameters: <br>